-The temperature control is located inside the freezer compartment.
+The temperature control is located inside the freezer on upright models, and on the left outside wall on chest models.
 The temperature is factory preset to provide satisfactory food storage temperatures.
 However, the temperature control is adjustable to provide a range of temperatures for your personal satisfaction.
 If a colder temperature is desired, turn the temperature control knob toward COLDEST and allow several hours for temperatures to stabilize between adjustments.